gadapa-rakesh/k8-notes/notes.md

  2. **Rolling update:** Take down the older and bring up the newer version. default strategy if one not given while creating deployments

 > **Note:** a new replica set is created when rolling update strategy is followed

+## Jobs & CronJobs -
+> `restartPolicy: Never` under pod definition file will make sure K8 doesn't attempt to restart the pod
+> by default value is `restartPolicy: Always`